hansenf/artemis/README.md

 # Artemis
 [Artemis](https://github.com/th3rdctrl/artemis/) crafted to help people do OSINT, Bug Hunting and Threat Hunting.
-Let's create a better environtment together.
+Let's create a better environment together.
 [Artemis](https://github.com/th3rdctrl/artemis/) is part of [th3rdmachine]() project.
 The [th3rdmachine]() is build to support the [th3rdclass]() as the practice lab and research.

 <br>